danielegiulianini/qu-bft/README.md

 - Sbt 1.6.2
 - Git

 At the moment, the library is not available on a public remote repository (like Maven Central, for example).
-So, the steps below show how to public it locally.
+So, the steps below show how to publish it locally.

 1. clone the repo into the desired folder: